vpalacio/docker-mastering_ansible_course/README.md

 # You can find the IP addresses of your worker nodes by using `docker inspect` on the coreOS host
 $ docker inspect vpalacio_<worker_name>

-# Log into control node:
+# Log into the control node:
 docker exec -it vpalacio_control /bin/bash

-# And edit /etc/hosts
+# And edit it's /etc/hosts file
    $ vi /etc/hosts

 ```

-for the ansible control node, generate ssh key
+for the ansible control node, generate a ssh key and publish it to your worker nodes.
 ```
 # log into control node:
 docker exec -it vpalacio_control /bin/bash